-Chances are, you've already heard about the anti-aging benefits of retinol, a form of topical vitamin A. First prescribed by dermatologists as an acne treatment, as word of its skin-smoothing abilities spread, the demand for both prescription and over-the-counter versions soared, even among acne-free women.
-And with decades of studies proving these retinol benefits really can turn back the clock, it's now "the gold standard because it honestly decreases fine lines and wrinkles," says dermatologist Jeanine Downie, M.D.
+Chances are, you've already heard about the anti-aging benefits of retinol, a form of topical vitamin A. It was first prescribed by dermatologists as an acne treatment, but as word of its skin-smoothing abilities spread, the demand for both prescription and over-the-counter versions soared, even among acne-free women.
+And with decades of studies proving these retinol benefits really can turn back the clock, it's now "the gold standard because it honestly decreases fine lines and wrinkles," says dermatologist Jeanine Downie, MD.

-How does it keep skin young?
-As we age, our cells become sluggish, "dead cells accumulate on the surface and new cells don't always replace them like they did in our youth," says dermatologist Francesca Fusco, M.D.
+As we age, our cells become sluggish, "dead cells accumulate on the surface and new cells don't always replace them like they did in our youth," says dermatologist Francesca Fusco, MD.
 Retinol gets new cells to the surface sooner and more efficiently so skin looks smooth.
 In addition, "regular use of retinol minimizes wrinkles by actually thickening the skin's outer layer," explains Dr. Downie.
 Plus, it decreases melatonin production, decreasing age spots and evening out skin tone.
 Another benefit: Vitamin A is an antioxidant that K.O.s damaging free-radical molecules before they can cause wrinkles and other signs of aging.

 Do retinol's anti-aging abilities sound too good to be true?